 - Beam-O-War: Celestia vs Emperald.
 Also Quivering vs Arcadès, even though he stops the beam with his bare hands, he then tries to shoot his fire breath through the beam.

 - BFS: Arcadès wields a sword, not a very big one compared to his size, but it is still scaled up.

 - Bishounen Line: Crystal!Spike's second form.
-The first one was huge and strong, but pretty slow, and was easily neutralised by Sol, Derpy and Sylas, to the point that they were able to hold him down while exposition was going on.
-However, after Arcadès tries to turn him back into a normal dragon, and partially succeeds, he gets a slender body, only twice the size of a pony, and fights with a much faster and unpredictable style.
+The first one was huge and strong, but pretty slow, and was easily neutralized by Sol, Derpy and Sylas, to the point that they were able to hold him down while exposition was going on.
+However, after Arcadès tries to turn him back into a normal dragon, and partially succeeds, he gets a slender body, only twice the size of a pony, and fights with a much faster and more unpredictable style.